Information for new members ....

 8. Make sure your book has all the required signatures

-As a new member or a returning member, you will be asked to complete paperwork at the beginning of each 4-H year.
+As a new member or a returning member, you will be asked to enroll on-line at the beginning of each 4-H year.
 The 4-H year starts Oct 1st, and ends September 30th.
-To complete your paperwork ~

 3. Bring $2 to the meeting, along with your completed paperwork.
 The $2 fee goes to the Extension Office and is used to cover 4-H insurance for you.